agostinognasso/agostinognasso/README.md

 # Hello, I'm @agostinognasso! 👋

 I'm a Ph.D. candidate in Economics at the University of Naples Federico II.
-Currently, my research focuses on economics, but my interests extend to the application of machine learning and artificial intelligence.
+Currently, my research interests lie in Explainable Machine Learning, with a background in economics and a keen interest in its applications in various domains.

 ## Interests 💡
 - 📈 I'm passionate about how machine learning can revolutionize economics and finance, making them more efficient and accessible.